|Causes Symptoms Diagnosis Treatment|

 - Injuries to the cornea resulting in scratches or ulcers can lead to an eye infection.
 Foreign objects such as grass seeds or an eyelash constantly rubbing on the surface damages the surface, which makes it more vulnerable to eye infections.

-It is common for newborn kittens to develop eye infections early on, either due to the queen having a vaginal infection at the time of the birth or unclean surroundings.
+- Newborn kittens can develop eye infections early on, due to the queen having a vaginal infection at the time of the birth or unclean surroundings.
 Kittens have very underdeveloped immune systems and are much more prone to developing infections than older cats.
 If you do have a litter of kittens, keep their surroundings clean and watch out for signs of infection.

 Some cats will carry a viral infection (such as herpes) for the rest of his life and at times of stress, the virus will re-activate and cause symptoms.

 Before we go into symptoms of an eye infection, I will briefly outline what to look for in a normal cat eye.